-Will Hauser and Lauren Walters – old friends – decided to start a new kind of food company: one that would make great products and help feed hungry children around the world.
+Will Hauser and Lauren Walters – old friends – decided to start a new kind of food company: one that would make healthy, delicious products and help feed hungry children around the world.

-They had similar backgrounds – both were the sons of two doctors and both decided on business careers instead of medicine.
+They had similar backgrounds – both were the sons of 2 doctors and both decided on business careers instead of medicine.
 Both always believed that business and helping others were completely compatible.

 Will, while an undergraduate at Harvard, led Harvard Student Agencies, the largest student-run business in the world, before going to Goldman Sachs.
-Lauren is an experienced entrepreneur, investor and advisor to companies and non-profits.
+Lauren is an experienced entrepreneur, investor, lawyer and advisor to companies and nonprofits.
+Lauren has appeared on NPR Marketplace, and lectured at Harvard, Babson, Sloan, Stern and Berkeley Business Schools.
+He has been a speaker at the Aspen Institute Ideas Festival and PAIR at Harvard most recently.
+Be sure to checkout his segment on the NBC Today Show with Jane Pauley to learn more about how 2 Degrees began.

 Our team embodies the same qualities of excellence and compassion inherent in our business model.